Updated 08 May 2024

 Dengue fever

-Dengue Fever is not endemic in New Zealand, which means the virus is not normally present in New Zealand.
-Dengue Fever is found in tropical and sub-tropical climates world-wide, including Africa, the Central and South Americas, the Mediterranean Region, South-East Asia, and the Western Pacific region including North Queensland (Australia) and Pacific Island countries.
-The virus is always present in endemic countries and it can be easily spread by the bite of infected mosquito.
-Dengue cannot be spread directly from person-to-person.
+Dengue fever is not endemic (normally present) in New Zealand.
+It is found in tropical and sub-tropical climates world-wide, including Africa, the Central and South Americas, the Mediterranean region, South-East Asia, and the Western Pacific region including North Queensland (Australia) and Pacific Island countries.
+The virus is always present in endemic countries but cannot be spread directly from person-to-person.

 To avoid dengue fever when travelling outside New Zealand in countries where the disease is common, travellers should take precautions to prevent mosquito bites.